magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 Substitute VIA Addr
 -------------------

-| We did not write the description to this field.
+| Replace publia IP in the VIA.